-Keep a batch of these Baked Ham and Cheese Egg Muffins in your freezer for a healthy breakfast on busy mornings.
+Keep a batch of these Baked Ham and Cheese Egg Muffins in your freezer for an easy healthy breakfast on busy mornings.
 These low carb/keto-friendly muffins are easy to make and taste delicious.

 Do you go through different phases with the food that you eat?
 For me, eggs can be one of those foods that I eat in phases.

 I either want them every day, or I cannot stand them.
 Lately I have been in the “want them every day” phase.

 But as much as I love scrambled eggs with cheese and Bacon Breakfast Tacos, both of those can get old rather quickly.

 Last week when I was cleaning out the fridge, I found a leftover chunk of ham behind some of the other leftover containers.
 I started dicing it up and placing it in freezer bags for future meals, so it would not go to waste.